Top Live Music Venues

 Oh, we do love this place.
 Right within the hustle and bustle of Cambridge, but for many still unknown!
 The Orator is tucked away behind the Round Church and part of the well-known Cambridge Union Society, where they hold debates and invite famous speakers.
 However, members only!

-Now, every Wednesday from 7 pm, you can sip cocktails or a glass of wine or meet up with friends for dinner over the lovely tunes of piano tunes.
+Now, every Wednesday from 7 pm and during the summer on Fridays from 7 pm in the garden, you can sip cocktails or a glass of wine or meet up with friends for dinner over the lovely piano and guitar tunes.

 Jazz music at the Atrium at the Gonville hotel every weekend